 While I sadly was not able to find a nice image of the tiger lotus, it really is a stunning plant!
 You buy it as a small round ball and plant it in your sand or substrate.
 Make sure there is enough nutrients in the soil to feed the plant.
 Use root tabs or other forms of nutrients for this.

-This plant grows red leaves, but when it thrives one large stem shoots for the water surface and creates a lilly-pad-like leave.
+This plant grows red leaves, but when it thrives one large stem shoots for the water surface and creates a lily-pad-like leave.
 It is absolutely amazing to see one of these plants do well in your aquarium.
-I found the plant to be available on Amazon with a 3 day live guaranteed, so you can buy it if you want.
-Note that this is an affiliate link and I get a small commission to support the site.
+I found the plant to be available on Amazon with a 3 day live guaranteed, so you can actually buy this plant online and have it shipped to your house.

 9. Java Moss